Short stories from the 1970s

 Artist: Subir Roy

-Prithibi Barlo Na Kyano ?
+Prithibi Baarlo Na Kyano ?

 (Why Didn’t the Earth Expand ?), 1973

-First Published: 1973, Anandamela Pujabarshiki
+First Published: 1973, Anandamela Pujabaarshiki

 Illustrations: Shuvaprasanna Bhattacharya